timescale/docs/mst/metrics-datadog.md

 When you have successfully added the endpoint, you can set up one of your services to send data to Datadog.

 ### Procedure: Activating Datadog integration for a service
-1. In the Timescale Cloud `Services` view, click the name of the service that you want to connect to Datadog.
+1. In the Managed Service for TimescaleDB `Services` view, click the name of the service that you want to connect to Datadog.
 1. In the `Service integrations` section, click `Manage integrations`.
 Locate the Datadog integration, and click `Use integration`.